Paris Central School Council

 Healthy Snack Program - We Need Your Help

-For many years, we have run a healthy snack program that gives all students access to nutritious snacks every day.
+Our school council members, Jamie Minns and Nicki Gilman will be running a healthy snack program that gives all students access to nutritious snacks a few times a week.
 This program is able to run thanks to the generous support of Brant Food for Thought and volunteers from the community.

 Grand Erie District School Board policy requires a current police check (within the past 6 months) for every volunteer.
 The police check must be updated every two years.
-If you do not have a recent police check, please come into the office for a letter to bring with you to the OPP office.
-You do not need to pay to have the check done.
+If you do not have a recent police check, please pick up a letter from the school office to hand over to the OPP office.
+You do not need to pay to have your police check done.